utopia-foss/utopia/doc/getting_started/tutorial.rst

 Running a Simulation
 --------------------
-Diving deeper into *Utopia* is best done alongside an actual model implementation; here, let's go with the ``SandPile`` model.
+Diving deeper into Utopia is best done alongside an actual model implementation; here, let's go with the ``SandPile`` model.
-Due to its simplicity, this model is the perfect place to start, allowing you to focus on how *Utopia* works.
+Due to its simplicity, this model is the perfect place to start, allowing you to focus on how Utopia works.

 The ``SandPile`` model
 ^^^^^^^^^^^^^^^^^^^^^^
 The ``SandPile`` model is a simple cellular automata model first described in the seminal work by `Bak et al. <https://doi.org/10.1103/PhysRevLett.59.381>`_ in 1987.
-It models heaps of sand and how their slope differ from a critical value.
-For more information on the model see the CCEES lecture notes.
-You can also check out the corresponding :doc:`model documentation <../models/SandPile>`.
+It models heaps of sand and how their slopes differ from a critical value.
+For more information on the model, check out the corresponding :doc:`model documentation <../models/SandPile>`.

 Run the model and see what happens